Annonator/PlayFabBuddy/src/PlayFabBuddy.Cli/README.md

 * `Week Two Active Players` - First login less than 14 days ago AND First login greater than or equal to 7 days ago AND Last login less than 7 days ago

 > Please note: Due to the nature of how segments work, you may need to execute this action multiple times to make sure to really delete all players in the given segment.

+## Matchmaking
+Manages Matchmaking Queues

+### Create
+This will create a new simple matchmaking queue with a name and min / max number of players.
+Currently there are no additional rules supported.

+    dotnet run -- matchmaking create

+## Policy
+You can apply predefined policies by PlayFabBuddy to your title.

+### Add
+This adds a new policy to your title, it makes sure to remove any conflicting policies that might be already in place.
+In the current iteration we are checking if the comment field in the policy as well in order to validate if a policy is already set.
+For now this is to make sure we are mainly managing policies created by PlayFabBuddy.

+    dotnet run -- policy add <NameOfPolicy>

+Currently supported Policies:
+- AllowCustomIdLogin
+- DenyCustomIdLogin

+These policies either block or allow login and creation of user accounts with customId.